-Getting Started with Rust:
+Getting Started with Rust: Installation and First Steps

-Last updated: April 13, 2025
+Last updated: Apr 13, 2025

 1. Introduction: Why Rust?

-This makes Rust suitable for a wide range of applications, from low-level embedded systems and operating systems to high-performance web servers, command-line tools, and even game development.
-Its strong type system and compile-time checks catch many errors before they reach production.
+This makes Rust suitable for a wide range of applications, from low-level embedded systems and operating

-This guide will walk you through installing Rust, writing your first program, and understanding the basics of its syntax and tooling.
+This guide will walk you through installing Rust, writing your first program, and understanding the basics of

-2. Installation with rustup
+2. Installation withrustup

-The official and recommended way to install Rust is using rustup, the Rust toolchain installer.
-It manages Rust versions and associated tools like cargo (the build tool and package manager) and rustc (the compiler).
+It manages Rust versions and associated tools like cargo (the build tool and package manager) and

 Visit the official Rust installation page at rust-lang.org and follow the instructions for your operating system.
-Typically, this involves running a single command in your terminal:
+Typically, this

 # Example for Linux/macOS (check official site for current command)